youwen5/web/routes/+tools.typ

 These are all the tools I use for hacking and tinkering on a daily basis, as of the date above.
 By keeping an explicit list, I try to critically assess my usage of any tool.
-The less reliant I am on software and computers, the better #footnote[ For example, I explicitly choose not to use a calendar program, except to set reminders for extremely important events.
-Meticulously organizing your life with a Google Calendar---you’re literally ceding control to the machine.
+The less reliant I am on software and computers, the better.

-].
+#btw[
+  A rant on #quote[tools] and the productization of mindfulness.

+]

 = Software